 Biomass, including agricultural crop residues, is expected to play a significant role in the energy supply portfolio in the U.S. in the future.
 One of the characteristics that makes biomass a very attractive source of renewable energy is its ability to be converted both to electricity and to fuel for the transportation industry.
-Studies have shown that substantial energy resources in the form of biomass from crop residues could be harvested under appropriate economic conditions.
+Studies, like the DOE funded Billion-Ton Study referred to in Section 3 [2], have shown that substantial energy resources in the form of biomass from crop residues could be harvested under appropriate economic conditions.
+Agricultural residues have the added advantage that they do not require any further cultivation or the use of additional cropland, they therefore present a potential near-term feedstock into the bioenergy industry.
+According to the DOE in the 2016 Billion-Ton Report most of the cellulosic plants completed to date have focused on agricultural residues, primarily corn stover for feedstock.
+They include the POET-DSM plant in Emmetsburg, Iowa, the Abengoa plant in Hugoston, Kansas and the Dupont plant in Nevada, Iowa [2].

 Large scale farming of algae is another area being considered as a potential source of bioenergy.
 Algae are simple organisms, ranging from microscopic-sized algae to seaweeds that grow to over 100 feet long.
 Like other plants, they utilize energy from the sun through photosynthesis to convert carbon dioxide from the air into biomass usable for energy production.
 Algae have several advantages over other biomass as a source of energy and especially in the production of biodiesel.
-These advantages include [2 - 4]:
+These advantages include [3 - 5]:

-- Algae grows more rapidly and has higher photosynthetic efficiency than other biomass; - It has a much higher oil content than other biomass (20 to 80 times more than soybeans); - It is not a food crop; - It can be grown in water with very high salt concentration that is not usable for other agriculture; - It can be grown in otherwise non-arable land such as deserts; - It has the potential for recycling of CO2 from fossil fueled power plants; and - Both biofuels and valuable co-products can be produced from algae.
+- Algae grows more rapidly and has higher photosynthetic efficiency than other biomass; - It has a much higher oil content than other biomass (20 to 80 times more than soybeans); - It is not a food crop; - It can be grown in water with very high salt concentration that is not usable for other agriculture; - It can be grown in otherwise non-arable land such as deserts;

+- It has the potential for recycling of CO2 from fossil fueled power plants; and - Both biofuels and valuable co-products can be produced from algae.

 Algae can be grown in either open ponds or in enclosed bioreactors.
 Although open pond algae farms are much more cost competitive, they have the disadvantages of being vulnerable to contamination by faster growing native algae, water loss through evaporation and exposure to extreme weather variations.
 Enclosed bioreactors overcome these drawbacks by growing the algae entirely enclosed in transparent containers of various forms.
 Not surprisingly, the enclosed bioreactors' main disadvantage is cost; bioreactors are much more expensive to build than open ponds.
 One potential application for the use of algae is the coupling of an algae bioreactor with a coal power plant to allow the power plant to provide the carbon dioxide needed for algae growth.
 In this way a combined benefit of producing bioenergy while reducing carbon dioxide emissions is achieved.
-Such an experiment was conducted at the Arizona Public Service Red Hawk power plant in 2006 and 2007 [5].
+Such an experiment was conducted at the Arizona Public Service Red Hawk power plant in 2006 and 2007 [6].

 The production of algae for energy is still in the development stage.
-The federal government through the DOE biotechnologies research office is continuing to invest in funding the research and development to develop technologies needed to economically and sustainably produce, harvest, and convert algae into biofuels with a goal of producing 5 billion gallons of algal biodiesel per year by the year 2030 [4].
+The federal government through the DOE biotechnologies research office is continuing to invest in funding the research and development to develop technologies needed to economically and sustainably produce, harvest, and convert algae into biofuels with a goal of producing 5 billion gallons of algal biodiesel per year by the year 2030 [5].